maxbane/repro-jupytext-myst-tags/README.md

 ```

 The `example.ipynb` file in this repository contains a code cell and a markdown cell.
-The markdown cell has the tag `"remove-cell"`.
+The code cell has the tag `"remove-cell"`.
 You can verify this by inspecting the
 json or by loading the ipynb file in a jupyter client.

 However, when jupytext converts this notebook to MyST, the code cell's tag is lost.
 The